7FM/PDQ_GFX_Libs/README.md

 * More templates => almost no more #defines needed for configuration
 * No more custom font support
 * Extracted FastPin templates to another library (https://github.com/7FM/FastPin.git)
-* Small adjustment to the assembler code to work with -Wl,--relax compiler flag which replaces call (4 cycles) with rcall (3 cycles) where possible => breaks timing if not adjusted
+* Small adjustment to the assembler code to work with -Wl,--relax compiler flag which replaces call (4 cycles) with rcall (3 cycles) where possible => breaks timing if not adjusted, to be save enable SAVE_DELAYS or FORCE_RCALL (if it succeeds linking)
 * Removed some compability functions
 * 1 or 2 code generalizations
 * changed includes this should fix the issue mentioned below (at least for platformio it does just use #include <PDQ_GFX/PDQ_GFX.h> and i.e. #include <PDQ_ST7735/PDQ_ST7735.h>)